+Priority Description

-Priority Description PRIMARY Main urban shopping centres.
-Primary cycleways.
-Footways serving main urban areas, schools, hospitals and minor shopping areas.
+Main urban shopping centres.

+PRIMARY Primary cycleways.

+CECONDARY Footways serving main urban areas, schools, hospitals and minor shopping areas.

 SECONDARY Sheltered Housing and locations of special need with known identified hazards.

 OTHER Other footways as resources allow.

-4.2 TREATMENT TIMES - MONDAY TO SATURDAY
+4.2 FOOTWAY TREATMENT TIMES - MONDAY TO FRIDAY

-The winter maintenance service will be provided between 6am and 6pm and routes will be treated on a priority basis as resources permit.
+The service will be provided between 6am and 6pm and footways will be treated on a priority basis as resources permit

-4.3 TREATMENT TIMES - SUNDAYS AND PUBLIC HOLIDAYS
+4.3 FOOTWAY TREATMENT TIMES - SATURDAY, SUNDAY AND PUBLIC HOLIDAYS

-A service will be provided between 7am and Noon on Primary routes only.
-There will be no service for footways on Christmas Day or New Years' Day.
+The service will be provided between 6am and Noon on Primary and strategic secondary footways as resources permit.
+There will be no service for footways on Christmas Day or New Years Day.